What is a dual materiality analysis?

 The financial materiality approach, as the only obligation for companies, defends a vision of the world in which nature is at the disposal of economic activities and the profitability generated for shareholders, without the company having any responsibility or accountability towards nature.

-So at Traace, in addition to offering our customers a high-performance platform for responding to the CSRD, facilitating the collection, analysis and reporting of all their ESG data, we are convinced of the importance of imposing a double materiality approach on companies for their extra-financial reporting, so that sustainable business models emerge tomorrow.
+So at Traace, in addition to offering our customers an ESG software software that facilitates the collection, analysis and reporting of all their ESG data, we are convinced of the importance of imposing a double materiality approach on companies' extra-financial reporting, so that sustainable business models emerge in the future.

 On the same topic